 • Advisory Board, UMass Lowell Francis College of Engineering

-• Vice Chairman, Associated General Contractors of Massachusetts
+• Immediate Past Chairman, Associated General Contractors of Massachusetts

-• Board of Directors, New England Center for Homeless Veterans
+• Chairman of the Board of Directors, New England Center for Homeless Veterans

 • Board of Directors, Navy Civil Engineer Corps/Seabee Historical Foundation